top of page

 Founder Alison Wildey called the donation a high point in a 20-year journey fighting the “invisibility” that society can inflict on people with disabilities.

-Shot and edited by James Haskard, produced for Crux by
+Shot and edited by James Haskard, produced for Crux by Peter

 bottom of page